leosum1/Capstone-DataScience/README.md

    *Punctuation except dot and single quotes*

-identifying appropriate tokens such as words, punctuation, and numbers.
-Writing a function that takes a file as input and returns a tokenized version of it.
 - Profanity: We remove profanity and other words we do not want to predict.

 ## Exploratory Data Analysis and Modeling [Task2/Task3]